cfelton/alt.hdl/README.md

 the sample rate and a single multiplier can be shared (time-multiplexed) in the SOP calculation.
-This type of description would rarely (if ever) be used for an actual FIR filter in an FPGA or ASIC but is good as a started example for an HDL.
+This type of description would rarely (if ever) be used for an actual FIR filter in an FPGA or ASIC but is useful as as a starting point and example.

 Example source
 [bsv](https://github.com/cfelton/alt.hdl/blob/master/examples/ex4_mathsop/bsv/sop1.bsv),